jhauberg/comply/README.md

 <br/>

-A linter tool to help (pedantic) programmers enforce a consistent coding style for sources written in C99.
+A linter tool to help (pedantic) programmers enforce a consistent coding style and better practices for sources written in C99.

-Its purpose is to make style issues clear and apparent, while providing helpful hints and suggestions on how to fix them.

-**Strict style compliance**
+Its goal is to work as a proofing mechanism during your development process, making issues and fixes clear and apparent.

+![](assets/example_terminal.png "An example of reported violations using the Human reporting mode in a terminal")

+**Strictly compliant**

 `comply` defines some (highly) opinionated and strict rules and conventions on best practices for writing code that is both readable and maintainable.

-![](assets/example_terminal.png "An example of reported violations using the Human reporting mode in a terminal")
+It's not just a matter of formatting.

 Following these rules will help improve the general state of your project, making it easier for anyone, yourself or others, to both maintain and contribute.

 You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).

+---

 **Disclaimer**

-The proposed style guidelines are fully based on my personal convictions of what is "the correct style"; they are not battle-tested on production quality codebases.
+The proposed guidelines are fully based on my personal convictions of what is "the correct style"; they have not been battle-tested on production quality codebases.

-Additionally, this is a new project; as such, it is under constant development and breaking changes may happen frequently.
+Additionally, this is a **work in progress**; as such, it is under constant development and breaking changes may happen frequently.

 ## Installation